Skip to navigation Skip to content

 What can you do in 60 seconds?

 Just like 3MT, VYT is designed to help graduate researchers develop the communication skills that are vital to a career in research.
 Unlike 3MT, there is no public speaking involved.
-Instead of memorising and presenting a three-minute script, VYT entrants create a unique one-minute audio-visual elevator pitch about their research, using a pre-supplied PowerPoint template.
+Instead of memorising and presenting a three-minute script, VYT entrants create a unique one-minute audiovisual elevator pitch about their research, using a pre-supplied PowerPoint template.

 You can see some examples from last year on YouTube.

-Taking part in VYT helps participants develop crucial employability skills including effective communication, digital literacy, and visual storytelling.
+Taking part in VYT helps participants develop crucial employability skills including effective communication, digital literacy and visual storytelling.
 They also build their awareness of open access to information and copyright.

-Deakin’s VYT competition is open to currently-enrolled graduate researchers (including students enrolled in Master Philosophy, Masters by Research, PhD or Professional Doctorate programs) at any stage of their candidature who are active and attending.
+Deakin’s VYT competition is open to currently enrolled graduate researchers (including students enrolled in Master Philosophy, Masters by Research, PhD or Professional Doctorate programs) at any stage of their candidature who are active and attending.

-The Deakin winner will receive $3000, with $2000 for the runner-up and $500 for the People’s Choice awarded by the audience.
+The Deakin winner will receive $1000, with $500 for the runner-up and $500 for the People’s Choice awarded by the audience.

 Inspired to enter?
 There’s still time!